Excelsior2021/calculator/README.md

-# Calculator
+# web-calculator

-This app is my version of a basic calculator, developed using React with TypeScript.
+A calculator for the web, built with React & TypeScript. [use app](https://excelsior2021.github.io/calculator)

 This calculator is able to perform basic arithmetic operations.
 There is some logic to reduce syntax errors.
 Such as: